HokoraYinphineMPP/obsidian-git-sync/docs/Revanced/Revanced Start.md

 - [Revanced Manager](https://github.com/revanced/revanced-manager/releases/latest)

 <details><summary>Where do I download it?!</summary><font size="2">Scroll down!

 You'll see under "Assets" a file that ends with ".apk".

 Go ahead and download that!

 Your phone may ask you to enable "Install unknown apps" on your browser so go ahead and just enable that, then try installing again.</font>
 </details>

 - [Youtube APK file](https://www.apkmirror.com/wp-content/themes/APKMirror/download.php?id=4701623&key=0e84306bc5ac6062bf7fb134b7126e2c0320f126&forcebaseapk=true)

 <font color=#f44>⚠ DO NOT INSTALL YOUTUBE!
 ONLY DOWNLOAD THE APK! ⚠</font>
+<font color=#f44>⚠ DO NOT DOWNLOAD THE BUNDLE!
+DOWNLOAD THE APK!
+(Labeled "nodpi") ⚠</font>
 <details><summary>What version do I download?!</summary>Open <a href="https://github.com/revanced/revanced-patches/blob/main/README.md">this page</a> in a new tab!

 Under "📦 com.google.android.youtube", click Details.

+You can see the version you need under "🏹 Target Version"
 </details>